Bort-Millipede/PS2Linux_BrainDump/USB Devices/Optical Drives/README.md

 usermod -G disk USERNAME
 ```

 USB optical drives can also often be used via device ```/dev/scd0```, which should already be created.
-Just as above, it is recommended that the device be set as world-readable and world-writeable via the following command (as root or via sudo):
+Just as above, it is recommended that the device be set as world-readable and world-writable via the following command (as root or via sudo):
 ```bash
 chmod 666 /dev/scd0
 ```